10 of the most romantic pubs to visit in Surrey

 The Bluebell, Batts Corner, Dockenfield, Farnham GU10 4EX

 The ultimate Surrey pub for lovers of romantic movies must surely be the White Horse.
 Scenes from classics like The Holiday, which featured the pub, Bridget Jones: The Edge of Reason and Four Weddings and a Funeral were shot in the village and so this 15th century gem cannot be excluded from such a list of cosy hostelries.
 Indeed, the pub’s history is worthy of a film script; it was rumoured to be a smuggler’s pub and authentic timers from Nelson’s Victory are thought to be part of the pub.
-With nooks and crannies for romantic dining and a special winter festival menu, The White Horse is the place to escape the hum drum of the post-Christmas season and enjoy that romantic interlude – just like Cameron and Jude did!
+With nooks and crannies for romantic dining, The White Horse is the place to escape the hum drum of the post-Christmas season and enjoy that romantic interlude – just like Cameron and Jude did!